 • use verbal abuse & psychological intimidation, make threats

 It’s important to ask permission to enter someone’s personal space, whether mental, physical, emotional or spiritual (PMES).
 We can picture everyone as having a fence around them & learn to knock at the gate before barging in.

 If our Wounded Inner Child feels rejected we can comfort ourselves for being sad & scared, & explain to the WIC that everyone has the right to their privacy – including us!

-2. blame themselves when things going wrong (don’t hold YOU responsible)
+1. blame themselves when they’re uncomfortable or mad at you (don’t hold YOU responsible)